December 17 Update:

 - If you do not meet the criteria you will not be allowed to enter the hospital.

 - No eating or drinking in the building.
-Your mask must stay on at all times.
+Your mask must stay on at all times, including in the patient’s room.

 - Clean your hands frequently with hand sanitizer or soap and water.